Chapter 3

 New sources have a warmup window during which detectors do not evaluate:

-- Fast detectors (ASN Spike, 499 Rate, Cache Bypass, UA Rotation): suppressed for 60 minutes
+- Fast detectors (spikes, ratios, abuse signatures): suppressed for 60 minutes

-This warmup prevents the initial Logpush backfill from triggering hundreds of false-positive alerts.
-When a Logpush job is first enabled, Cloudflare sends a burst of historical data that can look like a traffic spike to detectors that have no prior baseline.
+This warmup prevents the initial Logpush backfill from triggering false-positive alerts.
+When a Logpush job is first enabled, it sends a burst of historical data that can look like a traffic spike to detectors that have no prior baseline.